 Performance Profile – A hands-on demonstration that measures the trainee’s ability to perform the skills covered in an NCCER curriculum module.

-Performance Verification – The hands-on, skill component of the National Craft Assessment and Certification Program that measures the craft professional’s ability to perform journey-level tasks.
+Performance Verification (PV) – The hands-on, skill component of the National Craft Assessment and Certification Program (NCACP) that measures the craft professional’s ability to perform journey-level tasks.

 Performance Verified – NCCER credential that recognizes someone who has successfully completed a journey-level (hands-on) performance verification.